 6. According to the Guinness Book of Records the tallest daffodil grown on record was 1.55m high - FACT

 A daffodil grown by M. Lowe of Chessell in the Isle of Wight in 1979 reached a height of 1.55m (5 foot, 1 inch).
-We wish we had know this when Piran found a super tall narcissi several years ago!
+We wish we had known this when Piran found a super tall narcissi quite a few years ago!

 7. The machine we use to sterilise our narcissi bulbs is called a Jonquliser - FICTION